contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.3.2 Civil Marriage for Members from Other Units

-Church officers may not perform marriages for Church members when neither marriage partner belongs to the Church unit over which the officer presides.
-An exception is made for Latter-day Saint chaplains.
-Any other exceptions require the approval of the First Presidency in each case.
+A Church officer may not perform a marriage for Church members when neither the bride’s nor the groom’s membership record is in the Church unit over which the officer presides (see [38.3.1](38-church-policies-and-guidelines.md#3831-who-may-perform-a-civil-marriage)).
+An exception is made for Latter-day Saint chaplains and Church officers who are government officials.

 ### 38.3.3 Civil Marriage for Nonmembers

-Authorized Church officers may perform marriages for nonmembers without receiving special approval.
+A Church officer may not perform a marriage when neither the bride nor the groom is a member of the Church.
+An exception is made for Latter-day Saint chaplains and Church officers who are government officials.

 ### 38.3.4 Where to Perform Civil Marriages